sdbeng/sdbeng/README.md

 ## Hi there, I'm Serg! 👋

-** Happy Fall!
+** Good morning!
+How is your day going?
+I hope you the best time today.
 May God keep you and your family safe and healthy.

+Happy Thanksgiving to you and your family!

-Great news!
-Started working on a few OS projects to contribute to the community for Hacktober fest 2024 event.
+- Worked on a few Open Source projects to contribute to the community for Hacktober fest 2024 event.
 [![An image of @sdb23's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/sdb23)](https://holopin.io/@sdb23)

-Would you like to discuss your next project?
+Would you like to discuss your next web or mobile application project?
 I'll be happy to hear about it.
 Let's schedule a call or meet with me: [https://cal.com/sergdb24]

 📐 Work:
 - Xcode v16 app with SwiftUI framework, updates wip